If a Mother Dies, Does the Father Automatically Get Custody?

 The court will consider whether the existing parenting order is still appropriate and in the best interests of the child, given the change in circumstances caused by the custodial parent’s death.

-The court may need to make changes to the order to reflect the new circumstances, particularly if the surviving parent is seeking to become the primary caregiver.
+The court may need to change the order to reflect the new circumstances, particularly if the surviving parent seeks to become the primary caregiver.

 If there is no existing parenting order, the court will make a decision based on the best interests of the child.